Go-Heriot-Watt-Lectures/Slides/slides.md

 - Go is starting to be used for more and more infrastructure projects such as Docker and the new linux distro CoreOS.
 - Docker use Go for most of the system including a new library to directly handle containerisation in Linux without the need for a container library like LXC.
 - CoreOS have written 2 very exciting programs that handle automatic launching of new instances around a variety cloud providers.
+One is a distributed lock service and the other a init system built on top of systemd.

 * More http

-.play http-client-server.go
+- Listen on a connection and hand off to a lightweight thread (goroutine) .play http-client-server.go

+* Concurrency

+- Go uses a different model to most other languages in that concurrency primitives are a first class data structure
+- Go has 2 main primitives: goroutines and channels
+- goroutines spawn lightweight "threads" which are multiplexed onto system threads by the runtime.
+- channels allow communication between goroutines for passing values and syncronisation